aces/Loris/README.CentOS7.md

 This document contains supplemental details on how to perform a basic CentOS 7.x install of LORIS.
 Note that the main README in LORIS assumes that LORIS is being run on Ubuntu.

-This Readme assumes you already understand basic UNIX, MySQL and Apache setup and settings.
+This Readme assumes you already understand basic UNIX, MariaDB (MySQL) and Apache setup and settings.
 If you're not already comfortable troubleshooting sysadmin issues, you should not follow this guide.